Priyansh5812/WordBoggle/README.md

 ## Event-Management

 I wanted to create this game such that there are no singletons and every class will be responsible for itself only.
-Therefore I have created a static class which will be containing all the statically defined public events and can be access throughout the game.
+Therefore I have created a static class ```EventManager``` which will be containing all the statically defined public events and can be access throughout the game.
 Upon triggering a specific situation rather than storing references to all the classes require to act on, I am just invoking a specific Action / Func which will provide me the logic execution without any extra reference management.

 This type of architecture follows <b>Observer Design Pattern</b> which I use in almost every project.